401(k) Withdrawal Calculator

 How much will I actually receive from a 401(k) withdrawal?

 It depends on your tax bracket, your state, and your age.
-A withdrawal is added to your taxable income, so federal and state income tax apply, and if you're under 59½ there's usually an additional 10% early‑withdrawal penalty.
-Enter your numbers above to estimate the net amount.
+A withdrawal is added to your taxable income for the year, so federal and state income taxes apply.
+If you're under 59½, an additional 10% early-withdrawal penalty generally applies on top of income tax.
+Enter your numbers in the calculator above to estimate the net amount you'd keep.

 What is the 10% early withdrawal penalty?

-If you take money out of a traditional 401(k) before age 59½, the IRS generally charges a 10% penalty on top of regular income tax.
-Some exceptions waive it — such as total disability, certain medical expenses, or leaving your employer in the year you turn 55 or later.
+If you take money from a traditional 401(k) before age 59½, the IRS generally imposes a 10% additional tax on the withdrawal on top of regular income tax.
+Some exceptions waive this penalty, including total and permanent disability, certain unreimbursed medical expenses, distributions made as substantially equal periodic payments (72(t)), and — for those who leave their employer in or after the year they turn 55 — the Rule of 55.